Nickchapman3773/Uranium-Fever/docs/frequentlyaskedquestions.md

     - **CDN**: Mod hosted on the Wabbajack server.
     - **SQ, LQ, VLQ, DB**: Mod disabled in Standard, Low, Very Low Quality, or Debug profiles.

+- **Addiction - How does addiction work in Uranium Fever?**
+  - Addictions can be recovered from over time, after expereincing three days of withdrawals.
+Taking the associated chem resets the three day timer.
+  - Paying a doctor to addres your addiction or using a fixer will provide a period of immunity against the negative effects of the addiction.
+The addiction will still naturally recover at the same rate.

 - **Application Load Error P:0000065432 - How do I fix this error?**
   - Follow the Steam PCR Users instructions in [Configuring Game Settings](https://uraniumfever.net/docs/setupinstructions#-configuring-game-settings-).
+- **Application Load Error P:0000065434 - How do I fix this error?**
+  - Ensure Steam is running and repeat the [Generating Fresh INI Files](https://uraniumfever.net/docs/setupinstructions#-generating-fresh-ini-files-) and [Configuring Game Settings](https://uraniumfever.net/docs/setupinstructions#-configuring-game-settings-) steps.

 - **Altering Uranium Fever - Can I modify the mods?**
   - Modifying the list voids official support.
 Use the [uf-support-altered](https://discord.gg/WswmBGXQZt) Discord channel for community assistance.